hyperagentio/dispute-agent/test/README.md

 # Test Client

-Test client for the x402 document summarization service demonstrating the full payment flow.
+Test client for the job verification service.

 ## Setup